bludit/homepage-plugins/README.md

 - (Español) https://plugins.bludit.com/es/
 - (Русский) https://plugins.bludit.com/ru/

-## How to add a theme
+## How to add a plugin
-Visit the bellow repository where you can add your free or paid theme.
+Visit the bellow repository where you can add your free or paid plugin.
 - https://github.com/bludit/plugins-repository